 When you hear "Breakadawn," the 1993 single from De La Soul's Buhloone Mindstate, the first thing that jumps out at you is the riveting sample.
 Prince Paul incorporates a mix of live instrumentation and elements from Jackson's "I Can't Help It," taken from Off the Wall.

 What do Michael Jackson's "Human Nature" and Nas' "It Ain't Hard to Tell" have in common?
-For starters, they're both cold classics.
-Illmatic is often heralded as one of the best hip-hop albums ever.
-This Large Professor-laced gem from Nas' opus owes its success to the late King of Pop.
+Well, they're both stone cold classics.
+Nas' Illmatic is widely considered the best hip-hop album of all time.
+This Large Professor special from that album was deemed a crossover joint in 1993.